Accounting Principles - What are accounting principles?

 - Reliability principle - The reliability principle is used as a guideline in determining which financial information should be presented in the accounts of a business.

-- Revenue recognition principle - Companies should record their revenues when it is recognized, or in the same time period of when it was accrued (rather than when it was received).
+- Revenue recognition principle - Companies should record their revenues when it is recognised, or in the same time period of when it was accrued (rather than when it was received).

 - Time period principle - A business should report their financial statements (income statement/balance sheet) appropriate to a specific time period.